-To meet the Minister's requirements, CCEA will introduce a nine lettered scale (A*-G, including C*) and this will apply to qualifications taught from September 2017 and awarded in 2019.
+To meet the Minister’s requirements, CCEA introduced a nine lettered scale (A*-G, including C*).
+This will apply to qualifications taught from September 2017 and awarded in 2019.

 The Welsh government chose to remain with the current eight letter grade (A*-G) model.
 Allowing 9-1 graded qualifications where an A*-G qualification was not available.